ballet/ballet/docs/maintainer_guide.rst

   training data, and location of feature engineering source code.
 * ``.travis.yml``: a `Travis CI`_ configuration file pre-configured to run a Ballet validation suite.
-* ``validate.py``: a driver script for the validation suite that calls out to Ballet for most functionality.
 * ``myproject/load_data.py``: this is where you will write code to load training data
 * ``myproject/features/contrib``: this is where the features created by your project's contributors will live.